Last Updated on by Mitch Rezman

 Clearly, a macaw’s body is big, add 2 feet of tail feathers and you have really big.

-When looking at birdcages and play stands, A tall play top birdcage is preferable by the bird to a low one.
+When looking at birdcages and play stands, A tall birdcage is preferable by the bird to a low one.

 I’ve seen Hyacinths almost 4 feet from beak to tail tip.
 It’s important the bird has room to turn about without knocking his tail feathers against the bars and can spread his or her wings when confined for long periods.

 Macaws like to use their feet to hold food when eating, thus bigger is better.
-Fresh fruits and vegetables are a must to keep its diet balanced.
+Fresh fruits and vegetables are a must to keep your diet balanced.

 A small piece of that pizza you’re eating is OK too, just keep things in moderation.